Rush

 TIANQI XIONG

-Helping lifeguards to locate and rescue drowning victims, to make swimming saver.
+Helping lifeguards to locate and rescue drowning victims.

 In an underwater emergency, every second is critical.
 But GPS tracking fails, and visibility is often near zero.
 Rush is an acoustic-based rescue system designed to overcome these challenges.
 It uses the reliability of sound to provide pinpoint location tracking for a person in distress.
 The system instantly maps their location for lifeguards and guides the in-water rescuer with precise, directional audio cues.